engeniousio/orchestrator-docs/docs/setup-orchestrator.md

 <img alt="Tell Orchestrator about your tests" src={useBaseUrl("img/sift-init-min.png")} />

-## Create test plan
+## Create test suite

 :::warning

-When creating a new test plan make sure that at least one node is enabled on [**Test Plan Settings**](/test-plan-settings) page.
-It's not possible to run tests without enabled nodes.
+When creating a new test suite make sure that at least one node is enabled on [**Test Suite Settings**](/test-plan-settings) page.
+It's not possible to run test cases without enabled nodes.

 :::

-Go to the [guide](/test-plans#creating), create a new test plan and return here.
+Go to the [guide](/test-plans#creating), create a new test suite and return here.

-## Add tests to test plan
+## Add test cases to test suite

 Go to the [guide](/test-plans#adding-tests-to-test-plan), add tests to the created test plan and go to the next step: [Running Sift with Orchestrator](/running).